readmeio/openapi-workshop/exercises/6_defining_a_get_endpoint/readme.md

-Now, let’s create another route called “/hoot/{id}” as a GET method.
-Notice the `"``{id}``"` part; that’s called a path parameter.
+Now, let's create another route called "/hoot/{id}" as a GET method.
+Notice the `"{id}"` part; that's called a path parameter.
 There are many different types of parameters, but in order for the spec to recognize it as a path param, we need to spec it out.

+### 👩‍🏫 Instructions

-**Instruction: After you spec out the general GET path, add this object within the "parameters" array:**
+After you spec out the general GET path, add this object within the "parameters" array:

-Here is what the parameter object looks like
+Here is what the parameter object looks like:

 ```
 {
   "in": "path",